What Every Parent Needs to Know About Childhood Cancer, According to a Paediatric Specialist

 Are Childhood Cancers the Same as Adult Cancers?

-Childhood cancers are very different from adult cancers.
+According to Dr Yap, childhood cancers are very different from adult cancers.

-What Are the Chances of Recovery?
+What Are the Chances of Recovery for Childhood Cancer?

-Overall, about 80% of children diagnosed with cancer recover.
 Early detection, accurate diagnosis, and timely treatment significantly improve outcomes.

-A Message for Parents
+An Important Message for Parents